systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 - LastName can have suffixes.
 Check that suffix is separated from initials by space: Rowland KM Jr, Short GF 3d

 2.4.
-Check that journal citation-data has the following elements in this order:
+Check that journal citation-data has the following elements in this order: |br|
 JournalTitle. year; volume: pages.
 DOI.